What we have done in 2020

 We have also at this time decided to redesign the office and lounge area to make it more comfortable and functional for our community users.
 This redesign also will remove many of the leaks that existed in the roof.

-Due to COVID-19, our congregation has been unable to meet.
-This has meant they have not seen what has been happening inside the church.
+Due to COVID-19, our congregation was unable to meet.
+This has meant they had not seen what was happening inside the church.

 Here are some before photos, along with some construction photos.
-We will be updating these progressively, now construction has restarted, so all can see the good work that is going on.
+We updated these progressively, so all could see the good work that went on.
 (Please note any photo's with more than one person was pre COVID-19.)